Algorithms to Uniformly Generate Random Factored Smooth Integers: Enumerating All Smooth Integers

-It's time to describe the algorithm in detail.
-The stack $S$ is used to store the primes we wrote as subscripts to $\Psi$, and the vector/array $V$ holds the enumeration, so $V=[1,2,4,8,3,6,9,12]$ from our example, or, with complete factorizations,
+Next, we describe an algorithm to enumerate $y$-smooth integers.
+The stack $S$ is used to store the primes we wrote in the example as subscripts to $\Psi$, and the vector/array $V$ holds the enumeration, so $V=[1,2,4,8,3,6,9,12]$ from our example, or, with complete factorizations,

 \begin{tabbing}MM\=MM\=MM\=MM\=\kill Procedure \textbf{Enumerate}($x$,$y$,$S$,$V$): \+\\[5pt] If $x<1$ Then do nothing and return; \\[3pt] If $S$ is empty Then Append 1 onto $V$; \\ Else Append a copy of $S$ onto $V$; \\[3pt] For each prime $p\le y$ Do:\+\\ Push $p$ onto $S$; \\ \textbf{Enumerate}($x/p$,$p$,$S$,$V$); \\ Pop $p$ from $S$; \end{tabbing} Our example, then, would be produced using \textbf{Enumerate}($15,3,S=[],V=[]$).
 The $S$ and $V$ arguments must be pass-by-reference, but $x$ and $y$ should be ordinary pass-by-value arguments.